-- 1) The Accounting Officer may negotiate the final terms of a contract with bidders identified through a competitive bidding process as preferred bidders, provided that such negotiation - a) does not allow any preferred bidder a second or unfair opportunity; - b) is not to the detriment of any other bidder; and - c) does not lead to a higher price than the bid as submitted. - 2) Minutes of such negotiations must be kept for record purposes. - 3) No unauthorised communication with bidders and prospective providers:

-a) where bids and quotations have been submitted to the municipality, a bidder may not communicate with any councillor, official, or authorised service provider on any matter regarding his bid, quotation or offer other than a notice of withdrawal.

-b) No municipal personnel may communicate with a bidder or any other party who has an interest in a bid, during the period between the closing date for the receipt of the bid or quotation (or date of receipt of an offer), and the date of notification of the successful bidder of acceptance of his bid, quotation or offer, except as provided for in paragraph (c) below.
-Every such case of unauthorised communication shall forthwith be reported to the Supply Chain Management Unit as well as the chairperson of the Bid Adjudication Committee.
-A bid or quotation in respect of which unauthorised communication has occurred may be disgualified.
+- 1) The Accounting Officer may negotiate the final terms of a contract with bidders identified through a competitive bidding process as preferred bidders, provided that such negotiation - a) does not allow any preferred bidder a second or unfair opportunity; - b) is not to the detriment of any other bidder; and - c) does not lead to a higher price than the bid as submitted. - 2) Minutes of such negotiations must be kept for record purposes. - 3) No unauthorized communication with bidders and prospective providers: - a) where bids and quotations have been submitted to the municipality, a bidder may not communicate with any Councillor, official, or authorized service provider on any matter regarding his bid, quotation or offer other than a notice of withdrawal. - b) No municipal personnel may communicate with a bidder or any other party who has an interest in a bid, during the period between the closing date for the receipt of the bid or quotation (or date of receipt of an offer), and the date of notification of the successful bidder of acceptance of his bid, quotation or offer, except as provided for in paragraph (c) below.
+Every such case of unauthorized communication shall forthwith be reported to the Supply Chain Management Unit as well as the chairperson of the Bid Adjudication Committee.
+A bid or quotation in respect of which unauthorized communication has occurred may be disqualified. - c) The budget holder must approach the Bid Evaluation Committee, as determined in paragraph 28(2), to consider authorizing an employee or authorized consulting service provider, in writing, to communicate with a bidder during the period mentioned in subsection (d) above for the purpose of:- - (i) Obtaining an explanation and verification of declarations made in the bid response; - (ii) confirming technical particulars and the compliance thereof with specifications; - (iii) clarifying delivery times/quantities; - (iv) extending the validity period of a bid; - (v) clarifying any other commercial aspect; - (vi) for the submission of substantiating documents; - (vii) any other clarifications - e) In all cases where authority has been granted to communicate with bidders in terms of para[1]graph (c) above, it should be clearly stated in the submission to the Bid Adjudication

-c) The budget holder must approach the Bid Evaluation Committee, as determined in paragraph 28(2), to consider authorising an employee or authorised consulting service provider, in writing, to communicate with a bidder during the period mentioned in subsection (d) above for the purpose of:- e) In all cases where authority has been granted to communicate with bidders in terms of para[1]graph (c) above, it should be clearly stated in the submission to the Bid Adjudication Committee the nature of the communication as well as by whom such authority to communicate has been granted.
+Committee the nature of the communication as well as by whom such authority to communicate has been granted.

-- (i) Obtaining an explanation and verification of declarations made in the bid response; - (ii) confirming technical particulars and the compliance thereof with specifications; - (iii) clarifying delivery times/quantities; - (iv) extending the validity period of a bid; - (v) clarifying any other commercial aspect; - (vi) for the submission of substantiating documents;

-(vii) any other clarifications